reececomo/pixijs-interpolated-ticker/README.md

 })

-// set the target frequency of the update loop ticker.updateIntervalMs = 8.3334
+// set the target frequency of the update loop mainLoop.updateIntervalMs = 1000 / 30;

-// modify the frequency of the update loop (relative to updateIntervalMs) ticker.speed = 1.5
+// modify the frequency of the update loop (relative to updateIntervalMs) mainLoop.speed = 1.5

-// listen to render frames
+// limit the render frequency, -1 is unlimited (default: -1) mainLoop.maxRenderFPS = 60

+// limit render skips - if rendering is interrupted for any
+// reason - e.g. the window loses focus - then this will
+// limit the maximum number of "catch-up" frames. mainLoop.maxUpdatesPerRender = 10;

+// enable/disable interpolation overall
+mainLoop.interpolation = false;

+// set upper limits for interpolation.
+// any changes between update frames larger than these are discarded
+// and values are snapped.
+mainLoop.autoLimitAlpha = 0.1; // default: 0.5
+mainLoop.autoLimitPosition = 250; // default: 100
+mainLoop.autoLimitRotation = Math.PI; // default: Math.PI / 4 (45°)
+mainLoop.autoLimitScale = 2; // default: 1.0

-ticker.onRender = ( deltaTimeMs ) => {
+// set the default logic for opt-in/opt-out containers mainLoop.getDefaultInterpolation = ( container ): boolean => {
-  // called during rendering
+  return !(container instanceof ParticleContainer);
 }

+//
+// lifecycle hooks:
+//

+mainLoop.preRender = ( deltaTimeMs ) => {
-// limit the render frequency (default: -1) ticker.maxRenderFPS = 60
+  // triggered at the start of a render frame, immediately

-// limit render skips - if rendering is interuppted for any
-// reason (e.g. window loses focus) then settings this will
+  // after any update frames have been processed.
+  // container values are their true values.
+}
+mainLoop.onRender = ( deltaTimeMs ) => {
+  // triggered during a render frame, prior to writing the framebuffer.
+  // container values are their interpolated values.
+  // changes to values made here will affect the current render.
+}
+mainLoop.postRender = ( deltaTimeMs ) => {
-// limit the number of "catch-up" frames. ticker.maxUpdatesPerRender = 10;
+  // triggered at the end of a render frame.
+  // container values are their true values.
+}

+mainLoop.evalStart = ( startTime ) => {
+  // triggered at the start of each evaluation cycle, prior to
+  // any update or render frames being processed.
+}
-// set the default logic for opt-in/opt-out containers ticker.getDefaultInterpolation = ( container ): boolean => {
+mainLoop.evalEnd = ( startTime ) => {
-  return !(container instanceof ParticleContainer);
+  // triggered at the end of each evaluation cycle, after all
+  // update and render frames have been processed.
 }
 ```